 Motivations: Teamwork, efficiency, goodwill

-Watch for: Broad file sharing permissions, data shared outside appropriate groups or departments, frequent access grants without formal review.
+Watch for: Broad file-sharing permissions, data shared outside appropriate groups or departments, frequent access grants without formal review.

 7. The Malicious Insider